 - A sentence or two explaining it’s an uncorrected proof whose price and publication dates are subject to change.

-- An informative list of the necessary facts about the book, including its ISBN, number of pages, price, and release date.
+- An informative list of the necessary book metadata facts about the book, including its ISBN, number of pages, price, and release date.

 Printing Your ARC

 Back in the day, ARCs were expensive to print, sent months prior to publication, and were wrapped in plain covers stamped “Not for Resale.”
 Currently, many indie publishers will send the review copy with the designed cover, and use print on demand to keep the cost of creating ARCs inexpensive.